vicb/flyXC/libs/optimizer/README.md

 ## Usage

 The `src/lib/optimizer.ts#optimize` function computes score of a given track given by a `ScoringTrack` for a given league known by it's `LeagueCode`.
-You can specify `OptimizationOptions` to limit either the number of the iterations performed during the optimization (`OptimizationOptions.maxLoop`) or the maximum duration in milliseconds allowed for the optimization.

 The `optimize` function is a generator function.

+It takes an `OptimizationRequest` describing containing the track an some options.

 It returns an `Iterator<OptimizationResult,OptimizationResult>`.

 You should call the `next()` method of this iterator to get the current `IteratorResult<OptimizationResult, OptimizationResult>`.
-The `value` property of the `IteratorResult` gives the current `OptimizationResult` and the `done` property of the `IteratorResult` indicates if the optimization is terminated or not.
+The `value` property of the `IteratorResult` gives the current `OptimizationResult` and the `done` property indicates whether the optimization is terminated.

-If the `done` property is false, you should call again the `next()` method of the iterator so that you get another result that should be a better optimization result.
-If you want to get the best optimisation, you should repeat the process until `done` is true.
+If the `done` property is false, you should call the `next()` method again to get a more optimal result.
+To get the best optimization, you should repeat the process until `done` is true.

 See an example in `optimizer.spec.ts#expectOptimizationIsAsExpected`